- Sponsored Content

 Start your experience with an order of flautas, tacos de asada, or Tosti-Nachos, a bag of salsa verde Tostitos with nacho cheese and jalapeños thrown on top.

-In addition to serving food, Michoacan also offers milkshakes, slushes, and eleven raspado flavors, all made from natural fruit juice.
+In addition to serving food, Michoacan also offers milkshakes, slushes, and 11 raspado flavors, all made from natural fruit juice.
 The raspados are a little pricier here, but well worth it.

 For more information, visit the Michoacan Taqueria Raspados Facebook Page.